The Chugach Mountains east of Anchorage at deep blue hour, the highest peaks catching the first warm alpenglow above an undisturbed snow foreground.

 Rooted in Alaska

-Alaska's constitution explicitly protects privacy as an enumerated right.
+Alaska's constitution (Article 1, Section 22, added by voter amendment in 1972) protects privacy as an enumerated right, which is one of the strongest constitutional privacy protections in any US state.
 That tradition shapes the law that governs our terms of service, our privacy policy, and the venue where any dispute about our handling of your data would be heard.
 We collect less data than the ad-tech default because our business model does not depend on surveillance.
 We use AI to make local journalism more available and verifiable, not to track readers or trade attention for ads.

 If something does go wrong with how we handle your data, the privacy commitments we make are interpreted through a state with a long judicial record of taking privacy seriously.
 That is not a marketing claim about being better than everyone else.
 It is a deliberate choice about the legal culture under which the company operates and the standards we want to be held to.